Headshed/cube-integration/README.md

 1. Get the campaign- and assignment id's you want to retrieve data for.
 You can find this in the Cube web-application, or you can use the [Clients-Assignments-Campaigns API] (https://github.com/Headshed/cube-integration/blob/master/Clients-Assignments-Campaigns.md) to look them up.
 2. Iterate the list of Campaigns you want to see, gather the Response information you are looking for using the [Response data API] (https://github.com/Headshed/cube-integration/blob/master/ResponseDataAPI.md)
 3. If you want more details on the Customer cards, retrieve the Customer data using the [Customer data API] (https://github.com/Headshed/cube-integration/blob/master/CustomerDataAPI.md).
 You will need the assignment_id.
-The records will match on ` customer_id `
+The Response-records and Customer-records will match on ` customer_id `
 4. Transform and store the updated data in your CRM system